VaaaarianZhou/GML-Group-Project/README.md

       ```
       python batch_correction.py B004_training_dryad.csv
       ```
+3. Please navigate to the working directory and run scripts GTNmodel.py, HANmodel.py, and RGCNmodel.py models to replicate the experimental results.
+These scripts will run a experiment with $threshold distance =$ {10,20,30,40,50}, and $topk$ = 10 by default.
     If you want to run the **cross-tissue** annotation experiments, please run
       ```
       python HAN_CL_SB_training.py
       python RGCN_CL_SB_training.py